On the Dirichlet-kernel Gasser--M\"uller estimator and its competitors for fixed design regression on the simplex: Assumptions

-The discussion begins with Assumption~\ref{ass:4}, which is most specific to the setting of the GM estimator with Dirichlet kernel defined in \eqref{eq:GM.estimator}.
+Each of these assumptions is discussed in turn, starting with Assumption~\ref{ass:4}, which is the most crucial to the D-GM estimator.

-Assumption~\ref{ass:4}~\ref{ass:4.a} specifies that the sequence $B_1, \dots, B_n$ of convex compact sets partitions the input space of the regression function $m$, i.e., the simplex $\mathcal{S}_d$.
-For any given estimation point~$\bb{s}$, the GM estimator with Dirichlet kernel is a sum of the response variables $Y_i$, each weighted by the importance of the region $B_i$ relative to $\bb{s}$.
-As mentioned earlier, the weights are controlled by the Dirichlet kernel $\kappa_{\bb{s},b}$, which is designed to adapt its shape on the simplex depending on the position of $\bb{s}$, thereby providing asymptotically negligible bias near the boundary.
+Assumption~\ref{ass:4.a} implies that, for any fixed $n \in \N$, the finite sequence $B_1, \dots, B_n$ of convex compact sets partitions the simplex $\mathcal{S}_d$.
+For any given estimation point $\bb{s}\in \mathcal{S}_d$, the D-GM estimator is a linear combination of the response variables, whose weights are controlled by the Dirichlet kernel $\kappa_{\bb{s},b}$, which is designed to adapt its shape on the simplex depending on the position of $\bb{s}$, thereby providing asymptotically negligible bias near the boundary.

-Assumption~\ref{ass:4}~\ref{ass:4.b} allows each design point $\bb{x}_i$ to be viewed as a representative of the region $B_i$.
+Assumption~\ref{ass:4.b} means that, for every integer $i \in [n]$, the design point $\bb{x}_i$ is a representative of the set $B_i$.
 Their role is analogous to the points at which the height of a function is evaluated within the sets of a partition in a Riemann sum.

-Assumption~\ref{ass:4}~\ref{ass:4.c}, in conjunction with Assumption~\ref{ass:4}~\ref{ass:4.a}, ensures that integrating a measurable function over the simplex can be decomposed exactly into the sum of integrals over the respective regions $B_i$.
-For example, for the pointwise bias analysis of $\smash{\hat{m}_{n,b}^{(\mathrm{GM})}(\bb{s})}$ in the proof of Proposition~\ref{prop:bias}, this implies

-Similarly, for the pointwise variance analysis in the proof of Proposition~\ref{prop:var}, it serves to break up integrals over the simplex into smaller parts, each of which can be estimated; see \eqref{eq:theta.i} onward.
+Assumption~\ref{ass:4.c}, together with Assumption~\ref{ass:4.a}, ensures that the integral of any integrable function over $\mathcal{S}_d$ can be decomposed into the sum of integrals over the respective sets $B_1, \dots, B_n$.
+This decomposition of the integral is useful, e.g., for the pointwise bias analysis in the proof of Proposition~\ref{prop:bias}, and for the pointwise variance analysis in the proof of Proposition~\ref{prop:var}; see Appendix~\ref{Appendix:A1} and Appendix~\ref{Appendix:A2}, respectively.

-Assumption~\ref{ass:4}~\ref{ass:4.d} provides an asymptotic upper bound on the diameter of each region $B_i$.
-This is used in the proofs, together with the smoothness conditions in Assumption~\ref{ass:1}, to control differences of $f$, $\sigma$, or $m$, at two different points within the region $B_i$.
-Such differences appear in multiple instances in the pointwise variance analysis when applying the multivariate mean value theorem, and also in the second-order Taylor expansion of $m$ in the pointwise bias analysis.
+Assumption~\ref{ass:4.d}, which is technical, provides an asymptotic upper bound on the diameter of the sets $B_1, \dots, B_n$.
+This assumption is used repeatedly in the proofs, together with the smoothness conditions in Assumption~\ref{ass:1}, to control differences of $f$, $\sigma^2$, or $m$, at two different points within each set.
+Such differences appear in multiple places in the pointwise variance analysis when applying the multivariate mean value theorem.